LHCquarks/UniNotes/Comp/COMP2521/Abstract Data Types/Binary Search Trees.md

 **Problems**
 - Rebalancing Trees can be costly.
 It's not ideal to rebalance a tree on every insert, so how often?
 Every `k` inserts?
-- However often we insert, it's a tradeoff.
+- However often we insert, it's a trade off.
 The most ideal solution is specific to each use-case.
 ###### Global Rebalancing Implementation
 ```c
 struct node *rebalance(struct node *t) {